 The Electoral College also benefited from this mix, with the total number of votes (electors) from each state equaling that states’ combined number of Senators and Representatives.
 A broad popular vote for the presidency would have been impractical in the 1780s, but has been impossible to implement since because it would require an amendment agreed upon by ¾ of the states.
 The smaller states would never agree to it because the current formula of figuring electors slightly favors small states.
 Adding senators to the total, which small states have as many of as big states (2), gives the small states a slight boost they would lose in a straight popular vote.
 Without the Electoral College, presidential candidates would skip the "fly over states" altogether and focus mainly on urban areas.

 Given all these disagreements and compromises and the uncertainty of the future, it was wise of the Founders to include a provision to tweak the Constitution.
 The amendment system, borrowed from Pennsylvania's state constitution, gave the government the ability to change and adapt to new circumstances without scrapping it and starting over.
+Two-thirds of either Congress (both houses) or the states can propose an amendment, and ¾ of the states (either legislatures or special conventions) are required to ratify the amendment.
 Without this feature, the Constitution would no longer be around.
 The U.S. is not the oldest country, of course, but their written constitution is the oldest among major countries, and amendments are partly why.

 Pinckney Shapes the Presidency & Military